logdna/logdna-agent-v2/docs/KUBERNETES.md

 Older versions of our configurations do not provide these labels.
 In that case, each upgrade path below provides an example of each configuration to compare to what's running on your cluster.

+> :warning:  Exporting Kubernetes objects with "kubectl get \<resource\> -o yaml" includes extra information about the object's state.
+This data does not need to be copied over to the new YAML file.

 #### Upgrading from Configuration v1.x.x or v2.0.x

 * **Example Configuration YAML Files:**